Janet Godfrey

 Janet Godfrey is a British songwriter, known for being the first wife and occasional writing partner of bassist Jack Bruce.

 Early career

 Godfrey was the secretary of the fan club for the Graham Bond Organisation, a band that had started in 1963, with Ginger Baker on drums.
-Jack Bruce was the bassist in the band, and Godfrey teamed with Bruce to write "Baby Make Love To Me" and "Baby Be Good To Me".
+Jack Bruce was the bassist in the band, and Godfrey teamed with Bruce to write "Baby Make Love to Me" and "Baby Be Good to Me".
 Godfrey and Bruce were engaged to be married when Marvin Gaye asked Bruce to join him in the US.
 Bruce declined because of his upcoming marriage.
 Following this, Bruce and Baker fought on stage, and Bruce left the Bond group.
-He gigged with John Mayall & the Bluesbreakers for a bit and then joined Manfred Mann, a more successful group named after its organist.
+He gigged with John Mayall & the Bluesbreakers for a while and then joined Manfred Mann, a more successful group named after its organist.
 Bruce made this switch so that he could purchase a home for Godfrey and himself.